Become A Volunteer

-- If you are interested in volunteering at events or with the board, please indicate so contacting us.
+- If you are interested in volunteering at events or with the board, please indicate so Please Fill Out The Application Form.

 - If you are a high school student looking to fulfill your volunteer requirement hours, Fare Share is a great place to put in your time.

 - We will accept any high school student for a volunteer position such as tending to food collection, however, to work within the Food Bank, distributing food to recipients, volunteers must be entering into grade 9.